The Michigan DUI Process

-If you’ve been charged with an OWI offense, then you've already gone through this.
+If you’ve been charged with a Michigan OWI offense, then you've already gone through this.

 When we meet, we'll go over everything that took place before, during and after your arrest.
 We’ll look closely at why you were pulled over, how you did on any field sobriety tests, how the chemical tests were administered, and the results they produced.

 My team and I will examine all the evidence and facts carefully, including your version of what happened, the police report, and any relevant body-cam or dash cam video, as well.

 The goal, of course, is to get the whole picture.